nguyennk/moonlight-blade-eng-patch/README.md

 ![image](https://user-images.githubusercontent.com/1538969/220077590-c8345aaa-bc00-459b-8f0d-e85adaca1b07.png)

 # Known bugs

+This is still WIP so there will be a lot of translation error, let me know if you spot something that doesn't sound right.
+Feel free to suggest translation text change in issue ticket

 Some translation got cut off, so it might not mean anything, report/feedback if you encounter something you need to understand to proceed, will try to include in the next patch when I have time